Melatonin vs. Magnesium: The Difference Between The Sleep Aids, Explained

 "Magnesium helps to calm down the central nervous system, which helps to prepare the brain to turn off and also to keep it functioning at a calmer level throughout the night."* Since magnesium is a mineral and not a hormone, there's less concern over taking it every day, though you should always talk to your doctor before introducing a new supplement into your routine.

-This ability to promote a longer-lasting state of relaxation is why mindbodygreen chose magnesium as the workhorse of our new sleep supplement, sleep support+.
-The formulation includes 120 mg of magnesium bisglycinate (a highly absorbable form of the mineral) as well as other sleep promoters like jujube and pharmaGABA, to help you fall asleep faster, stay asleep longer, and wake up feeling refreshed.*
+This ability to promote a longer-lasting state of relaxation is why mindbodygreen chose magnesium as the workhorse of our sleep supplement, sleep support+.
+The formulation includes 120 mg of magnesium bisglycinate (a highly absorbable form of the mineral) as well as other sleep promoters like jujube seed extract and PharmaGABA®", to help you fall asleep faster, stay asleep longer, and wake up feeling refreshed.*

 The bottom line.

 Magnesium, a mineral, and melatonin, a hormone, both play a big role in prepping our bodies for sleep.
-If you are prone to sleep issues, both of them can be taken in supplement form: Melatonin is helpful for prompting the body to fall asleep, but early research is finding that magnesium can help us stay asleep for longer and feel more restored upon waking when combined with other healthy nighttime habits.*
+If you are prone to sleep issues, both of them can be taken in supplement form: Melatonin is helpful for prompting the body to fall asleep and for circadian reset, but emerging research is finding that magnesium can help us stay asleep for longer and feel more restored upon waking when combined with other healthy nighttime habits.*